 When traveling out of our network service area, you have access to providers and facilities nationwide through our travel provider networks.

-You will receive your plan's participating provider benefits when you use First Choice Health and First Health providers for services outside your plan's service area.
+You will receive your plan's in-network benefits when you use Aetna PPO (Aetna Signature Administrators®) providers for services outside your plan's service area.
 Your member handbook or policy provides specific information about your plan's provider network and service area.

 If you need urgent or emergency care while travelling abroad, obtain a bill including the date you received services, an itemized list of all services performed, the diagnosis and fees charged.
 If you or a family member are admitted to a hospital, you, or the person you’ve authorized to speak on your behalf, must notify us at 888-691-8209; TTY 711 as soon as possible.
 Use country code 001 from outside the United States.